How to Deliver a Strong Academic Job Talk Without Burning Out (Strategy for Faculty Interviews and Campus Visits)

 The search committee is charged with the task of identifying candidates who best meet the position description and fit with the goals of the department, college, and university.

-If you are invited to present a job talk, it likely means that the search committee already thinks your a good match.
-What they are hoping to learn from you in your presentation is how you are uniquely positioned to fill the role of colleague and contributor.
+If you are invited to present a job talk, it likely means the search committee already sees you as a potential fit.
+What they are trying to understand is how you would function as a colleague, researcher, and contributor within their department.

 As you prepare your talk, make sure you speak to the ways you are prepared to address the needs of the particular position and department.